D-MK/otto-ai/docs/README.md

    - `development/` - For developers
    - `architecture/` - For system design
    - `integration/` - For external integrations
+   - `deployment/` - For deployment guides
+   - `security/` - For security documentation
    - `reviews/` - For analysis documents

 2. **Update this README** with links to new documentation